KetanMann/Text_2_Img_Diffusion_Model_Training_Script/README.md

 # Advanced Text-to-Image Diffusion Model Training Script

 This repository contains a sophisticated script for training a text-to-image diffusion model using the Hugging Face Diffusers library.
 It implements a custom Text-to-Image pipeline and leverages advanced techniques for text conditioning in diffusion models.
+#### All 32x32 images at different epochs of training, were upscaled(256x256) to make this gif.
+That's why it is hazy.
 ![Epoch_Progression](training_progress.gif)
 ## Table of Contents